 Engine, Gearbox and Test Stand

-So that we can constantly improve our engines, we have an electric motor test bench with transient operation.
+In order to continuously improve our engines, we have an electric motor test bench with transient operation.
 This allows us to test the cooling and efficiency of our engines and to measure the engine maps.
 In addition, we can map the vehicle electronics here and thus ensure comparable test conditions.

 Battery and Power Electronics